Articulation GAN: Unsupervised modeling of articulatory learning: The model

 \subsection{Articulatory Generator}

 The Articulatory Generator $G$ is adapted from the Generator network from WaveGAN \cite{donahue19}.
 It takes as input a latent noise vector $z$ and uses 5 layers one-dimensional transpose convolutions to upsample the noise into waveform data $G(z)$.
-Unlike WaveGAN, our Articulatory Generator generates 13 channels that correspond to six articulators (with x-axis and y-axis for each articulator) plus a channel for voicing.
-The dimensionality of each layer is also much lower than in WaveGAN, with the intermediate layers of our Articulatory Generator being $32 \times 512, 64 \times 512, 128 \times 256, 128 \times 256, 256 \times 13$, respectively, to account for the lower sampling rate of the articulatory physical model.
+Unlike WaveGAN, our Articulatory Generator generates 13 channels (one channel of voicing plus the x- and y-axis for 6 articulators).
+Due to the physical model's low sample rate, the dimensionality of each layer is also lower than in WaveGAN, with individual dimensionalities of $32 \times 512, 64 \times 512, 128 \times 256, 128 \times 256, 256 \times 13$, respectively.